Lilianigwegbe/A-Basic-Python-Calculator/README.md

-This a simple Python Calculator
+This a simple Python calculator

 It asks the user to input two numbers and a mathematical operation (addition, subtraction, multiplication, or division).